-Replace {serial} with the serial number of that BomeBox, as printed on the sticker at the bottom.
-For example, if the serial number of your BomeBox is 00012345, then the name of the file will be 00012345_reset_network.txt.
+Replace 0012345678 with the serial number of that BomeBox, as printed on the sticker at the bottom.

-- 3. Attach that prepared thumb drive to the USB host connector of the BomeBox and power it up. - During the power-up process, Ethernet and WiFi are reset to factory defaults.
+- 3. Attach that prepared thumb drive to the USB host connector of the BomeBox and power it up. - 4.
+During the power-up process, Ethernet and WiFi are reset to factory defaults.
 As a confirmation, the Power LED will temporarily go off for one second.
 You may need to start up the BomeBox a second time (by unplugging power, and replugging it) to make it effective.

-- 5. Now Ethernet is set up as Client, and WiFi is configured as HotSpot with no password. - 6.
+- 5. After the Network Reset, Ethernet is set up as Client, and WiFi is configured as HotSpot with no password. - 6.
 Don't forget to unplug the thumb drive when done.